EGI-Federation/documentation/content/en/users/workload-manager/_index.md

 than 100.000 concurrently running jobs.
 WeNMR, the structural biology community, uses the service for a number of community services.
-The community reported an improvement of jobs submission from previous 70% to 99% with the EGI Workload Manager service.
+The community reported an improvement of jobs submission in the infrastructure from previous 70% to 99% with the EGI Workload Manager service.
 The delivery of the service is coordinated by the EGI Foundation and operated by [IN2P3](https://in2p3.cnrs.fr/) on resources provided by [CYFRONET](http://www.cyfronet.krakow.pl/).

 ## Main Features